xbeat/Machine-Learning/README.md

 Taylor-Neural Lyapunov functions combine the power of Taylor series expansions with neural networks to create robust stability certificates for nonlinear dynamical systems.
 This approach leverages the approximation capabilities of neural networks and the analytical properties of Taylor expansions to construct Lyapunov functions that can verify stability over larger regions of the state space.

+## Implementing Machine Learning Algorithms from Scratch in Python

+Introduction to Ensemble Learning

+Ensemble learning is a powerful machine learning technique that combines multiple models to improve overall performance.
+By leveraging the strengths of various weak learners, ensemble methods create a strong collective learner.
+This approach often yields better predictions and more robust models compared to individual algorithms.

 ## Fundamental Topics of LLM Fine-tuning

 Introduction to LLM Fine-tuning